-Note that it only allows users to change the USB charging current via System Menu.
-The information on GPS speed, latitude, longitude and altitude is not confirmed until the return value of GPS status becomes 1.
+Note that for 8200/8400/8700 BASIC, it only allows users to change the USB charging current via System Menu.
+For 8700, the information on GPS speed, latitude, longitude and altitude is not confirmed until the return value of GPS status becomes 1.